Prevalence of circumcision: United States

-As of 2014, an estimated 80.5% of American men aged 14–59 are circumcised.
-Morris et al. found a present rate of 77% in 2010, when accounting for underreporting.
-During the 2000s, the prevalence of circumcision in men aged 14–59 differed by race: 91 percent of non-Hispanic white men, 76 percent of black men, and 44 percent of Hispanic men (of any race) were circumcised, according to Mayo Clinic Proceedings.
-A Wolters Kluwer publication written by Laurence S Baskin, most recently updated in 2025, estimated that closer to 80% of males were circumcised.
+During the 2000s, the prevalence of circumcision in men aged 14–59 differed by race: 91 percent of White men, 76 percent of Black men, and 44 percent of Hispanic men were circumcised, according to Mayo Clinic Proceedings.
+Morris et al. found a present rate of 77% in 2010, when accounting for underreporting and, as of 2014, an estimated 80.5% of American men aged 14–59 are circumcised.
+Wolters Kluwer estimated that close to 80% of United States' males in 2021 were circumcised.

 Medicaid funding for infant circumcision used to be available in every state, but starting with California in 1982, 13 states have eliminated Medicaid coverage of routine circumcision as of 2025, with several states reversing their decisions and reinstating coverage for the procedure.
 One study in the Midwest of the U.S. found that this had no effect on the newborn circumcision rate but it did affect the demand for circumcision at a later time.
 Another study, published in early 2009, found a difference in the neonatal male circumcision rate of 24% between states with and without Medicaid coverage.
 The study was controlled for other factors such as the percentage of Hispanic patients.

 The CDC uses two data sources to track circumcision rates.
 The first is the National Health and Nutrition Examination Survey (NHANES), which records circumcisions performed at any time at any location.
 The second is the National Hospital Discharge Survey (NHDS), which does not record circumcisions performed outside the hospital setting or those performed at any age following discharge from the birth hospitalization.
+Methodologically flawed calculations throughout the 2000s and 2010s showed the rate decreasing off of these statistics, but this data is believed to be misleading due to discrepancies in hospital discharge data and miscoding, leading to underreporting.

 Circumcision was the second-most common procedure performed on patients under one year of age, after prophylactic vaccinations and inoculations.
 There are various explanations for why the infant circumcision rate in the United States is different from comparable countries.
 Many parents' decisions about circumcision are preconceived, which may contribute to the high rate of elective circumcision.
 Brown & Brown (1987) reported the most correlated factor is whether the father is circumcised.